Global-Health-Labs/DROP/docs/Web App/RADA User Experience.md

 - Liquid type to be pipetted.
 Select "Imaging" if the step is an imaging step.
 - Volume to be pipetted.
 Note: Numbers can use decimals and are recommended to be between 1-1000uL for the current configuration.
 - Time delay in seconds if a time delay is required between this and the subsequent step.
 - Variable conditions for the experiment.
-The worlist generator will take the input variables and use a full factorial DoE to run all combinations of the input conditions.
+The worklist generator will take the input variables and use a full factorial DoE to run all combinations of the input conditions.
 Keep an eye on the number of conditions and number of replicates to ensure that there are enough spots on the given deck layout to run the desired experiment.

 ![Configure LFA Experiment Steps](./images/RADA_LFA_experiment_page2.PNG) <br>
 <small>Figure 5.
 Screen to load LFA experiment steps. </small>